MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 description: "Learn how to hold a town hall using Yammer"
 ---

-# Hold a town hall in Yammer and ceep the conversation going
+# Hold a town hall in Yammer and keep the conversation going

 Bring your organization together to communicate the overall state of the business, status of large-scale projects, success stories, and growth opportunities.
 Create an end-to-end live event experience in Yammer that engages audiences before, during, and after the event.